Nara, Rawalpindi

-Nara is located in District Rawalpindi, Tehsil Kahuta and province Punjab, Pakistan which is 74 km far from capital towards east.
-It was known as the home of many Sikh families before partition, and a main market in the area.
+Nara is located in Rawalpindi District, Tehsil Kahuta and province Punjab, Pakistan which is 74 km far from capital towards east.

 Nara

 Noticeable aspects of Nara

 It is center of five union councils.
 It is commercial area to its suburbs.
 Government has constructed a separate school for girls and for boys here.
 In 2014 the boy school building at Nara Chowk was reconstructed.
-Nara possesses a library, post office and many commercial center within itself.Mostly villages are touch to Nara in which, Khateel Hoon, Bahgoon, Barsala, Baryah, Kalyah, Khalol, Byor, Jnatal, Lehri, Salgran, Band, Bahrothi,Plahi mohra,Nori Morah,makhi choha,kund,batli,sweri,dokh muglaan, and some other village are belong to Nara city for their daily requirements.
+Nara possesses a library, post office and many commercial center within itself.
+Mostly villages are touch to Nara in which, Khateel Hoon, Bahgoon, Barsala, Baryah, Kalyah, Khalol, Byor, Jnatal, Lehri, Salgran, Band, Bahrothi, Plahi Mohra, Nori Morah, Makhi Choha, Kund, Hatli, Sweri, Dokh Muglaan, and some other village are belong to Nara city for their daily requirements.

 History

-According to the elder nara was city ruled by Sikhs before independence of Pakistan and the last remaining building named lakhi chobara might be a proof of that.
+According to the elder nara was mostly inhabited by Sikhs before independence of Pakistan and the last remaining building named Lakhi Chobara might be a proof of that.
 Lakhi Chobara belonged to Chaudhri Lakhmi Das Johar, who moved to Jagadhri and Ambala after the partition.
 His brother was Ravel Chand Johar, whose house was rented by the local post office nearby.
 Ravel Chand moved to Kanpur after partition, where he retired as the Postmaster.
 The descendants of the family continue to live in New Delhi.
-Pre partition Muslims, Hindu and Sikhs all lived a harmonious life in the village.
+Before the partition, Muslims and Sikhs all lived a harmonious life in the village.